-What does customer retention rate mean?
+What is customer retention rate?

 Customer retention rate is the percentage of repeat customers your business maintains out of all the acquired customers.
-A high retention rate means high profits; your product gains users when your retention rate is higher than the acquisition rate.
-Contrarily, you lose customers when the retention rate is lower than the acquisition rate.
+A high retention rate means high profits; your business gains users when your retention rate is higher than the acquisition rate.
+Customer retention rate also indicates customer loyalty, customer satisfaction, and product value.
+The higher the retention rate, the better these related metrics.

 1. Number of customers at the beginning of the period (S)